Humbedooh/dsnmp/README.md

 dsnmp
 =====

-Dell (OpenManage) SNMP monitoring system with HipChat and email integration.
+Dell (OpenManage) SNMP monitoring system with HipChat, PagerDuty and email integration.

 Originally created for the Apache Software Foundation.
 As such, there may still be ASF-centric checks and logic in the code that you may need to change to suit your own needs.